daltontf/SportWarzSim/README.md

 - https://public.tableau.com/app/profile/matt.sorenson/viz/MLSFanMap/MLSMap

-The above all use Twitter followers for the counts and many counties do have a rather small sample size.

-This model for the most part measures potential fans.
-The only time fans are dropped as being non-fans at this point is if the percentage that supports a team in a county drops below the percentage that of the fans support
+These visualizations rely on Twitter followers, which often provide small sample sizes at the county level.
+Instead, this model estimates potential fan bases, removing a team only if its estimated support in a county falls below pure random choice (i.e., 1 / # of teams in the league).

+The term “Warz” comes from a related idea: a strategy simulation game in which players attempt to maximize fan bases by investing in teams across leagues.

 #### Examples of MLB and NHL Heat Maps